modelix/modelix.core/README.md

 # The Modelix Project
 The modelix project develops an open source platform for (meta-)models on the web.
-We are native to the web and the cloud
+We are native to the web and the cloud.

 For general information on modelix, please refer to the [official modelix homepage](https://modelix.org) as well as the [platform documentation](https://docs.modelix.org).